jeremywen/JW-Modules/README.md

 *  **Random Amount Input and Knob:** determines how full the grid will be when generating random notes
 *  **Shift Up Trig Input and Button:** moves the cells in the grid the number of rows set by the amount knob (notes wrap around to the bottom)
 *  **Shift Down Trig Input and Button:** moves the cells in the grid down the number of rows set by the amount knob (notes wrap around to the top)
+*  **Shift Chaos Trig Input and Button:** moves each cell in a random direction with the distance determined by the amount knob (notes wrap around)
 *  **Shift Amount Knob:** determines how much to shift the cells
 *  **Rotate Right Input and Button:** rotates the cells in the grid clockwise 90 degrees
 *  **Rotate Left Input and Button:** rotates the cells in the grid counter-clockwise 90 degrees